-Course No. of Hours per Total No. of Teaching Hours
+Course No. of Hours per Week Total No. of Teaching Hours

-• Total No. of Teaching Hours

-Credits Week
+Credits

 3 Credits 3 Hrs.
 45 Hrs.

 Pedagogy: Instruction consists of lectures demonstrations Practical assignments, studio projects, quizzes

 Course Outcomes: To begin with the focus is on the understanding of basic elements of composition like building up of grammar to be able to use it in the individual capacity in the process of art.
 Care must be taken to not copy or borrow images from other artists works.